ilyastartsdata/introduction-to-python/README.md

 A Homebrew package manager can be used to install Python 3 on MasOS.

   1. Go to brew.sh, select the start download code for Install Homebrew, then press Cmd+C to copy it to the clipboard.
   2. Open the Terminal.app window, insert the Homebrew start load code, then press Enter.
-The Homebrew installation will start and will be completed in a few minutes.
+The Homebrew installation will start and to be completed in a few minutes.
   3. When the installation is complete, confirm the request "The software has been installed".
   4. Go back to the terminal, press Enter to continue the installation of Homebrew.
   5. Upon request from Homebrew specify a password to complete the installation and press Enter.